 “Wait here,” he called to the driver.
 “I won’t be gone a minute.”

 The carriage sat in front of the Adondai Royal Theatre, a rectangular brick building with grand buttresses and wide windows.
-Aldous owned the building with another gentleman factory owner, and his monthly salary waited for him inside.
+Aldous owned the building with another gentleman, and his monthly salary waited for him inside.
 Other Unity members lived on inheritances, but Gareth Ranulf Sr. had racked up massive gambling debts and reduced his children’s inheritances significantly.

-Starting up the theatre steps, Aldous glanced down to straighten his suit, wrinkled from the stiff train ride.
-A pair of boots entered his periphery seconds before he ran into their owner.
+As he started up the theater steps, Aldous glanced down to straighten his suit, wrinkled from the stiff train ride.
+A pair of boots entered his periphery seconds before he collided with their owner.
 When he looked up, his angry words caught in his throat.